axelvanherle/ZMQ-Benternet-NP/README.md

 ## Documentation
 Documentation about the code and how to utilize the service can be found under the `docs` directory.

+## How to run
+Load the project into QT, configure it and run it.
+QT 5.15 and up.

 ## Showcase
 - [Week 7](https://www.youtube.com/watch?v=MFTyELdtVGo)